 • Any AM(R)S system operating in the band 108–117.975 MHz shall meet ICAO SARPs.

-Resolution 413 continues to call for studies to be undertaken to assess any compatibility issues with aeronautical radionavigation and communication systems operating in the band 108–117.975 MHz which are relevant to the introduction of digital broadcasting below 108 MHz.
+Resolution 413 (Rev. WRC-12) continues to call for studies to be undertaken to assess any compatibility issues with aeronautical radionavigation and communication systems operating in the band 108–117.975 MHz which are relevant to the introduction of digital broadcasting below 108 MHz.

 This page deliberately left blank.